 Capital One® Savor® Cash Rewards Credit Card

-The Capital One® Savor® Cash Rewards Credit Card offers Earn unlimited 4% cash back on dining and entertainment, 2% at grocery stores and 1% on all other purchases.
+The Capital One® Savor® Cash Rewards Credit Card offers Earn unlimited 4% cash back on dining, entertainment & popular streaming services, plus 3% at grocery stores and 1% on other purchases.

 With the card’s welcome offer, you Earn a one-time $300 cash bonus once you spend $3,000 on purchases within 3 months from account opening You pay a $95.
 You can redeem cash back anytime, and it doesn’t expire.
 And the card’s foreign transaction fee?
 0%.
 The card comes with $0 fraud liability protection, travel accident insurance, extended warranty and more.